azharaidarbek753-alt/recursion-assignment-java/README.md

 Group: BDA-2502

 ## Description
-This project contains 10 tasks implemented using recursion only.
+This project contains 10 tasks implemented using recursion.

 ## Tasks
 1. Print digits of a number